jlwetzel-slab/rCLAMPS/README.md

 #### Outputs:
 *The code in* **gibbsAlign_GLM.py** *outputs a pickle file containing a dictionary of Python list objects (each index in the list corresponds to one of K Gibbs sampling chains).
 Each list contains:*
 1.  'final_model':  A dictionary of scikit-learn LogisticRegression objects with multiclass='multinomial', one for each base position in the contact map, keyed by the base position.
-Auxilliary functions needed to transform protein sequence inputs into the proper input format for the models and to make specificity predicitons for novel proteins are included in gibbsAlign_GLM.py.
 2.  'll':  The log likelihood of the final model.
 3.  'start':  A dictionary of start positions, keyed by the PWM name, of the protein-DNA interaction interface inferred by while estimating the final_model, assuing the PWMs are oriented in the direction given by 'rev'.
 4.  'rev':  A dictionary of boolean values, keyed by the PWM name, of the PWM orientations inferred by while estimating the final_model.
 0 is the original orientation, 1 is the reverse complement orientation.